premierutility/fulcrum-fusion/README.md

 For more help check out [how to get started with Node.js](https://devcenter.heroku.com/articles/getting-started-with-nodejs) on Heroku.

+Note: Change FULCRUM_API_URL appropriately if you're using something other than the default production API.

 ### Webhooks

 Go into Fulcrum and add your Heroku application's URL as a webhook.